URBREATH/15-minutes-city/README.md

 ## Overview and Purpose

-The **15-Minute City algorithm** is designed to assign a proximity index to urban services within a defined geographic area.
+The **15-Minute City tool** is designed to assign a proximity index to urban services within a defined geographic area.
 It evaluates how easily residents can access Points of Interest (PoIs) on foot or by bicycle, following the “15-minute city” concept introduced by **Carlos Moreno**.
 This urban planning model envisions that most daily needs should be met within a 15-minute walk or bike ride from home.

 ---